-“It takes a wise man to learn from his mistakes, but an even wiser man to learn from others.”— Zen Proverb
+“It takes a wise man to learn from his mistakes, but an even wiser man to learn from others.”— Zen proverb

-Yet if we take a closer look at anyone who has mastered their craft, be it in the fields of art, commerce or philanthropy, we’ll see that they were all supported by pivotal figures who were catalysts in their journey towards success.
+Yet if we take a closer look at anyone who has mastered their craft, be it in the fields of art, commerce or philanthropy, we’ll see that they were supported by pivotal figures who were catalysts in their growth process.

-- Success leaves clues: By definition, mentors are individuals who have gained strong credibility by establishing a steady track record of success in an area of your interest.
+1. Success leaves clues: By definition, mentors are individuals who have gained strong credibility by establishing a steady track record of success in an area of your interest.
 This implies that they have developed strategies and internal attitudes that fetch results.
 When you consult a mentor, you’ll essentially learn their “secret sauce” and formula for success, which can be applied in your own life.
 This wisdom will give you a winning edge over competitors trying to accomplish the same feat.

-- It induces humility: When we work with a learned and experienced person, the gaps in our knowledge will become more conspicuous to us and make us realize that we still have a lot to learn.
+3. It induces humility: When we work with a learned and experienced person, the gaps in our knowledge will become more conspicuous to us and make us realize that we still have a lot to learn.
 Being a know-it-all will block our progress and growth but when we agree to liaise with professionals who know their stuff, our ego will have to take a backseat and our minds should become pliable and open.
 To become a good learner, humility is an absolute necessity.

 All my best on your journey,

 Question for you: Who have been your bigger role models and mentors?
 How have they influenced your life?